michael-royalty/ProjectilesOverview/README.md

 Blueprints for the various spawning methods can be found under Content/Tutorial/

 How to test:
 Click on BP_Spawner in the outliner

-Edit anyhe settings to change how many projectiles will be spawned.
+Edit the settings to change how many projectiles will be spawned.
 Change the Projectile Manager setting to one of 8 options:
 * BP_Turret_1_Destroy
   * Spawns projectiles every time.